werf/werf/docs/pages/reference/deploy/secrets.md

 * from the `WERF_SECRET_KEY` environment variable
 * from a special `.werf_secret_key` file in the project root

-> Encryption key must be **hex dump** of either 16, 24, or 32 bytes long to select AES-128, AES-192, or AES-256. `werf helm secret keygen` command returns AES-128 encryption key.
+> Encryption key must be **hex dump** of either 16, 24, or 32 bytes long to select AES-128, AES-192, or AES-256. `werf helm secret generate-secret-key` command returns AES-128 encryption key.

 You can promptly generate a key using the `werf helm secret generate-secret-key` command.